erickarugu/100-days-of-code/log.md

 ### Day 2: March 23, Monday

-**Today's Progress**: Created a Request Header Parser Microservice and a File Metadata Microservice - APIs and Microservices Prolects @freeCodeCamp
+**Today's Progress**: Created a Request Header Parser Microservice and a File Metadata Microservice - APIs and Microservices Prolects [freeCodeCamp](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/)

 **Thoughts**: I Learnt how to access contents of a GET API request.
 Learnt how to use the [Multer](https://www.npmjs.com/package/multer) node.js middleware for handling multipart/form-data used for uploading files.
 Played with the projects UI too.
 It was fun coding very late at night.
 I am only left with one project under APIs and Microservices Certification.
 I am super excited.